collective live+work spaces

 ✦ a stunning spot 30mins drive for hiking and splashing

-✦ the Ardeche river with gorges and other locations down the Ceze are also 30mins, notably Les Vans, with good gorges and more kayaking/riding, to 45mins (for the famous Pont d'Arc)
+✦ the Ardeche river with gorges and other locations down the Ceze are also 30mins, notably Les Vans, with good gorges and more kayaking/riding, to 45mins for the famous Pont d'Arc and even more gorges

-✦ better mountain landscapes and two very nice small towns (Uzès, Andouze), the Pont du Gard and the peak of Mont Lozere at 1h for occasional daytrips (and winter nordic skiing)
+✦ other excursions would be an occasional daytrip at ~1h drive, for better mountain landscapes and some very nice small towns (Uzès, Andouze, Largentière), the Pont du Gard and the peak of Mont Lozere (nordic skiing)

 several hiking circuits are possible on the hills either side of the river starting 15mins along lanes and climbing 450m; the GR44B passes the door and leads to an impressive chateau (1h biking); the nearest moderate peak (1300m) is 30mins drive, however can reach a 1000m summit in 2h30 biking entirely offroad climbing gradually with downhill all the way back ;) similarly there's a 2h route to the small town with return by train or along the road

-the main town (Alès) is not bad thanks to ongoing improvements including a new market hall in progress, and will be 40mins by train (5-times daily 1€) or car, versus 1h bus currently (last 6pm)
+✦ the main town of Alès is pretty decent thanks to ongoing improvements including a new market hall in progress, and will be 40mins by train (5-times daily 1€) or car, versus 1h bus currently (last 6pm)

-✦ the lovely city of Nimes will be 1h20 which makes it plausible for a daytrip (and often also just 1€)
+✦ the lovely little city of Nimes will be 1h15 which makes it just about plausible for a daytrip (and often also just 1€)

-Notes/Propertyquite comparable to the Covilha (Portugal) property, somewhat smaller and much less expensive on final cost due to no structural works, not such an appealing setting, yet better nature and towns
+quite comparable to the Covilha (Portugal) property, somewhat smaller and much less expensive on final cost due to no structural works, not such an appealing setting, yet closer nature and towns

-would easily support an outdoor auditorium with firepit, orangerie, sauna and plunge pool (possibly full, definately if above ground), indoor auditorium/cinema, multiple workspaces and lounges, storage and possibly a music room/studio
+would easily support an outdoor auditorium with firepit, orangerie, sauna and plunge pool (possibly a full size pool), indoor auditorium/cinema, multiple workspaces and lounges, storage and possibly a music room/studio

 200m2 of rear passageways